-The first goal will be tackled by analysis of and consultation with early mover companies, on how to develop and implement tailored climate smart strategies.
-The second goal will involve delivering a diagnostics toolkit for understanding climate exposure risk, evaluating costs and benefits of climate smart practices, and assessing the capacity of small and medium scale enterprises to deliver extension that facilitates farmer adoption of climate smart strategies.
-Finally, the consortium aims to establish a learning community to allow private and public sector actors to collaborate on answers to key questions on CSA engagement and share results on how best to scale climate smart value chains worldwide.
+Early mover companies were interviewed at the onset of the program to gain insight into how to best develop and implement tailored climate smart strategies.
+These initial discussions resulted in a diagnostics toolkit for understanding climate exposure risk, evaluating costs and benefits of climate smart practices, and assessing the capacity of small and medium scale enterprises to deliver extension that facilitates farmer adoption of climate smart strategies.
+A learning community facilitated collaboration between private and public sector actors on key questions on CSA engagement and results-sharing on how best to scale climate smart value chains worldwide.

 The Learning community supported the creation of a CSA 101 website, Case Studies and supported two USAID programs in Cocoa and Coffee.